Sondra Jeffers Obituary - Kingman, IN | Legacy Remembers

-Sondra Jeffers's passing at the age of 81 on Friday, December 04, 2020 has been publicly announced by Sanders Funeral Care in Kingman, IN .
+Sondra Jeffers's passing at the age of 81 on Friday, December 04, 2020 has been publicly announced by Powers-Priebe Funeral Home in New Market, IN .

 Legacy invites you to offer condolences and share memories of Sondra in the Guest Book below.

-The most recent obituary and service information is available at the Sanders Funeral Care website.
+The most recent obituary and service information is available at the Powers-Priebe Funeral Home website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory